Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

 Edward Sharp created one of the largest toffee manufacturers in the world.

 From the turn of the century, Kreemy Toffee secured the business a nationwide reputation.
-A new factory, the Kreemy Works, was opened in 1912 on St Peter’s Street, Maidstone.
+A new factory, the Kreemy Works, was established at St Peter’s Street, Maidstone, from 1912.

-Sharp’s son Herbert Edward Sharp (1879 – 1936) became a managing director of the company.
-He died in 1936 and left an estate valued at £79,943.
+H E Sharp died in 1936 and left an estate valued at £79,943.
+W J Sharp died in 1945 and left an estate valued at £194,219.
 The grandsons of the founder became joint-managing directors.

 During the Second World War and into the 1950s, restricted supplies of raw materials forced Sharps to concentrate on the export trade.

 Sharps was one of the foremost confectionery manufacturers in Britain by 1951.
+The factory could produce 600 wrapped sweets a minute.
 By this time the highest selling product was Super Kreem toffee.
+To cope with increasing sales, 24 hour production was introduced, and 350 men were employed on the night shift by 1954.

 The brand was relaunched as Sharps of York in 2004.
 The Sharps brand was acquired by Tangerine Confectionery in 2008.
 The Sharps brand had been quietly dropped by 2016.